Check out the space exploration posters available on the posters page.

 H-1 Engine

 The H-1 was developed by Rocketdyne and used kerosene and liquid oxygen as propellents.
-Eight H-1 engines were used on the first stage of the Saturn I and IB rockets.
+Eight H-1 engines were used on the first stage of Saturn I and IB rockets.

 H-1 engine on display at the United States Space and Rocket Center